gomods/athens/REVIEWS.md

 come back and manually re-review and approve the PR.
 In other words, you won't be blocking the PR from being merged.

+Conversely, if you are considering whether to merge a PR, please make sure that other reviewers' `Comment` reviews are addressed (e.g. the author has made requested changes, responded to questions, etc...) before you merge.

 ## Approve

 This one is the easiest.
 When you decide to submit your review, please use `Approve` if everything